 The most direct route from the Las Vegas Strip is around 118 miles each way and takes in just about NO major sights and attractions.
 This is clearly not the way to go.

 Our Preferred route is to start out heading for Beatty.
 We head up the 95 and the 121 miles should take around 2 hours.
 The Tours normally follow this route too but it will take longer (slower) and this is your breakfast stop.
-That’s a long way to ride in a bus before eating!
+That’s a long way to ride on a bus before eating!
 We normally skip breakfast and just snack on the way, but there are plenty of restaurants along the way, mainly chain restaurants such as IHOP or Denny’s.
-Stop early though as these start to vanish as you head away from Vegas and into the nothingness.
+Stop early though as these start to vanish as you head away from Vegas and into nothingness.
 So whatever your plans we advise having food supplies as it is quite possible you will not find anywhere suitable to eat out in the desert.

 We are going to whisk through the route below but will go into more detail about the various stops below, this is just an overview of the route.

-Once at Beatty there are a number of things to see and do in the town.
-Including a few museums and lots of cool photo ops, the town is very rural and has a ghost town type feel to it but is still populated by around 1,000 people.
+Once at Beatty, there are a number of things to see and do in the town.
+Including a few museums and lots of cool photo ops, the town is very rural and has a ghost town-type feel to it but is still populated by around 1,000 people.
 It still has a definite wild west feel about it though.
 From here you can also explore Rhyolite, a real Ghost Town.

 From here you can now head to the Park entrance and begin exploring the park.
 There is a $30 entrance to the park which is good for 7 days.
 We usually head straight for Furnace Creek and the Badwater Basin.
 And then take the detour around Artists drive on the way back from Badwater.

 After this, we head back to Scotty’s castle Junction before heading up Scotty’s Castle Road to the Ubehebe Crater.
 This dogleg is a long arduous drive and can add significant mileage and time to the Journey for what so some is just a hole in the ground and not really worthy of your time.
-We think it is an excellent diversion and one of the highlights but there is no doubting it will add at least 3 hours to the trip!
+We think it is an excellent diversion and one of the highlights but there is no doubt it will add at least 3 hours to the trip!

 Racetrack Playa is also located down this road.
 From Ubehebe continue down the Racetrack Playa Road to see the Sliding Stones.
 A real wonder.
 However, this road is off-road and fairly rough.
 Only a 4×4 with good clearance is recommended and it’s likely to void your hire car warranty/insurance.
 While the end result is pretty magical (depending on your perspective as they are just rocks on a lake dry bed Really) it’s hard to recommend the journey, especially on a one-day trip!

-If you skip Ubhebe then we would recommend head towards Panamint springs to see the vast endless roads vanishing off into the desert.
+If you skip Ubhebe then we would recommend heading towards Panamint springs to see the vast endless roads vanishing off into the desert.
 Finally, all roads lead back to Furnace Creek where you will take the 190 out of the park and back towards Las Vegas via Death Valley Junction and then the 160 after Pahrump.
 But not before the last two stops at Zabriskie Point and Dante’s View.
 Not to mention passing Pyramid Peak our favorite Death Valley mountain (Pic Below)

 The Final Payoff of the day is the descent down from mountain view as the Big Lights Of Vegas come into view as you descend off the mountain plateau.
-After a long day of driving, You will have covered over 800 miles and over 8 hours of driving no including stops.
+After a long day of driving, You will have covered over 800 miles and over 8 hours of driving not including stops.
 That is one long day and you best hope you have a nice Spa Bath and a bottle of Bubbly back at the hotel!

 Things to See in Death Valley